 Everybody will pass away someday and it is important to be prepared.
 This includes designating beneficiaries, managing your assets, gifting whatever you wish to your loved ones, and so on.
 You will want to have a secure plan in case an emergency does occur because people unexpectedly die or become incapacitated every day.
 If you or a loved one passes away or becomes unable to communicate, your estate plan will determine the course of action that should be taken.

 We help individuals and families plan for the future.
 Estate planning involves the transfer of wealth to intended beneficiaries, usually in a manner that minimizes taxes.
 Our Fairfax County and Richmond estate planning lawyers have over four decades of experience handling this area of law.
 Do not be caught unprepared without an estate plan, otherwise, everything may be left up to the state, your family, or other legal documents to determine what happens next.
-Hazelwood Law Firm can help you create an estate plan using a variety of legal tools.
+Hazelwood Law, PLLC can help you create an estate plan using a variety of legal tools.

 Call us at (703) 455-5160 or (804) 601-8259 for an initial consultation.